The Mysteries of Jim Morrison’s Paris

 Strange Days

 Morrison liked the rue Beautrellis, where he and Pamela sublet an apartment, and enjoyed walking over to the Place de Vosges to read or write.
 He also liked to relax on the Quai d’Anjou at Ile Saint-Louis.
 He hung out in other parts of Paris, such as Saint-Germain-dés-Prés, still a hub for intellectuals and artists.
 He preferred the Deux Magots, while Pamela preferred the Café de Flore (where her lover-dealer and his crowd hung out).
 He loved La Palette, an artsy café-bar in the 6th that I happened to frequent in the ‘80s and ‘90s, and that’s still going strong.
-L’Hotel, where he fell out of the window and survived unscathed, remains, as does Le Mazet, a restaurant on rue Saint-André des Arts.
+L’Hotel, where he fell out of a window and survived unscathed, remains, as does Le Mazet, a favorite restaurant on rue Saint-André des Arts.

 La Palette in the 6th.
 Photo: Sorin Popovich/Flickr